EdSystems, ICCB Release 1st Four Model Programs of Study Guides

 Designing the Model Programs of Study

 Once we identified the promising credentials, we sought to identify the most strategic and foundational community college courses across programs.
-We took a sample of community colleges and analyzed their most common courses, then worked with our advisory councils to determine which of those courses could be accessible for dual credit and which were most likely to be transferable between community colleges or on to a four-year university.
+We took a sample of community colleges and analyzed their most common courses, then worked with our advisory councils to determine which of those courses could be accessible for dual credit and which were most likely to be transferable between community colleges or to a four-year university.

 Finally, with our course sequence in place, we looked to define related technical competencies for each sector that can be utilized to develop future courses that could become transferable.
 These build on the PWR Act’s Recommended Technical Competencies.

-Next Steps for Model Programs of Study
+Next Steps for Model Programs of Study Guides

-The intention of the Model Programs of Study is that local communities will replicate these guides for your specific region.
-EdSystems is now engaged with several communities, including stakeholders in Chicago, Rockford and Elgin, on how to apply this work and create their own, customized secondary to postsecondary pathways.
+The intention is that local communities will replicate these guides for your specific region.
+EdSystems is now engaged with several communities, including stakeholders in Chicago, Rockford, and Elgin, on how to apply this work and create their own customized secondary-to-postsecondary pathways.

-Keep Reading
+Keep Engaging

 Read More »